urm2015/urm2015.github.io/project5/README.md

 There is also alist view of the names of the locations.
 These names are searchable using the search box at the top.
 When you search for locations only the found locations that match your search will be displayed.
 The names are also clickable.
 If you click on the name of a location, it will make the corresponding marker bounce and open up the info window for it.
 Zoom and dragability of the map have been disabled for easier use.
+Access index.html to run the app.
+The web address for the app is urm2015.github.io/project5/index.html